-The Companies Act 2006 scheme of arrangement provisions are, for present purposes, broadly the same as those in the Companies Act 1985.248327
+The Companies Act 2006 scheme of arrangement provisions are, for present purposes, broadly the same as those in the Companies Act 1985.

 The RWU Regulations do not directly apply to such schemes.
-However, in Marconi Corporation plc v Marconi plc,^{249,328} Lindsay J observed that "where the scheme is in practical terms an alternative to a liquidation or administration, it is not wrong... to bear in mind, in the composition of classes of creditors, how the respective creditors would have been treated in the alternative insolvency".
+However, in Marconi Corporation plc v Marconi plc, Lindsay J observed that "where the scheme is in practical terms an alternative to a liquidation or administration, it is not wrong... to bear in mind, in the composition of classes of creditors, how the respective creditors would have been treated in the alternative insolvency".
 The priority rules laid down in the RWU Regulations for liquidations may therefore have an indirect impact on distributions though schemes.
-Prior to the RWU Regulations coming fully into force, this point was alluded to by Lloyd J in Re Pan Atlantic Insurance Company Limited250329 where he suggested that, although not relevant in that case ("as it is not clear that there are any creditors who are not insurance could not relevant to be taken into account in relation to
+Prior to the RWU Regulations coming fully into force, this point was alluded to by Lloyd J in Re Pan Atlantic Insurance Company Limited where he suggested that, although not relevant in that case ("as it is not clear that there are any creditors who are not insurance creditors"), the introduction of the RWU Regulations would have to be taken into account in relation to insurance companies with insurance and non-insurance creditors for purposes of composing classes of creditors for the scheme.